SebastienWae/debugging-42/docs/debuggers/lldb.md

 LLDB has GUI mode, it is not the most pleasant way to interact with it but it can be useful if you struggle with using the default console.

 You can enable it by typing the `gui` command on the LLDB console.
-You can then press ‘h’ to bring the help menu or `esc` to go back to the console.
+Press `h` to bring up the help menu or `Escape` to go back to the console.

 ```shell
 (lldb) gui